Some days your sciatic nerve pain may be just a dull ache. Other days sciatic pain is constant, sharp and has you looking everywhere for relief.

 Below, we cover when and how to use sciatica treatments available to you at home.

-1. Cold and heat therapy
+1. Cold and heat therapy for sciatica

 These types of therapies are what they sound like – applying cold or heat to your body to help reduce pain.
 But they’re used at different times for different reasons.